sudhirjangir/votingapp/README.md

 But this is just the Ballot API

 =======
-POST request can also be accessed at the same end-point...
+POST request can also be accessed at the same end-point

 ====
-Run both microservices and you have a full-fledged voting app
+Run both microservices and you have a full-fledged voting application

 ## Service dependency test suite